Integralist/gist-archiver/docs/go-backend.md

 This package provides a client for interacting with the GitHub Gists API.
 Its responsibilities include:

-- Making authenticated API requests using a personal access token.
+- Making authenticated or unauthenticated requests to the GitHub API.
 - Fetching the list of all public gists for a user, handling API pagination.
 - Fetching the detailed content for each individual gist.
 - Managing concurrent API requests to improve performance.